Carbon Capture, Utilization and Storage

 Carbon Capture, Utilization and Storage Certificate

-As the interest in carbon capture, utilization and storage (CCUS) continues to grow around the world, so does the need for qualified professionals with unique faculty to take on the challenge.
+As the interest in CCUS continues to grow around the world, so does the need for qualified professionals with unique faculty to take on the challenge.
 Mines’ CCUS graduate certificate program fills that need.
 By bringing together our world-renowned knowledge in the earth sciences, engineering and economics and business fields, the CCUS program enables students to explore the unique challenges around carbon sequestration, climate change and the energy transition while acquiring the skills needed to advance their career.

 Application Requirements